 What you need to transform your life is a healthier lifestyle.
 One that will bring back your natural energy and zest for life.
 It will not only improve your physical health but produce everlasting beneficial effects on your mental health as well.
 It will also create a positive environment for the people in your surroundings.

 By learning the best healthy habits to take and following the tips in this article, you’ll be able to get back to this optimum state in no time.

 You may be surprised to learn that more than 40 percent of the actions you perform every day aren’t actually decided by you.
 They’re actually habits.
 Habits dictate how we live, how we perform, and the results we achieve in life.
 This is why it is so important to have strong, positive habits.

 In case you’re wondering what habits consist of, think of them this way: something that you regularly do without having to consciously think about.

 According to Medical Dictionary, a healthy habit is

 “a behavior that is beneficial to one’s physical or mental health, often linked to a high level of discipline and self-control.”

 Positive habits make it possible for us to do things without spending exorbitant mental effort.
-For instance, instead of thinking how to walk down the stairs in a morning, this is taken care of by your subconscious mind which has learned the habit of walking safely down stairs.
-You don’t need to think about moving your legs, and controlling your balance, etc.
+For instance, instead of thinking about how to walk down the stairs in the morning, this is taken care of by your subconscious mind, which has learned the habit of walking safely downstairs.
+You don’t need to think about moving your legs, controlling your balance, etc.

-Now you understand what habits are, and the benefits positive habits offer, let’s take a look now at 74 healthy habits you should adopt to transform your life.
+Now you understand what habits are, and the benefits positive habits offer, let’s take a look now at 74 healthy habits to start with to transform your life.
 These habits are broken into four sections: